orbital-state/subdot/README.md

 - `examples/basic/local-k8s`: A local Kubernetes deployment of subdot with a NATS JetStream server.
 This setup allows you to run subdot in a Kubernetes cluster, making it suitable for production environments.
 Use-case still covers the local development perspective and mock data.

+- `examples/advanced/smoldot-event-sourcing`: A local event sourcing example using Smoldot as a client.
+This example demonstrates how to source events from a Polkadot node and publish them to a NATS server.
+It includes a simple CLI command to filter events and output them in JSON format.

 - `examples/advanced/polkadot-demo`: A helm-based Kubernetes deployment of subdot with a NATS JetStream server.
 This example demonstrates how to use subdot in a more complex environment, where you can filter and route events so that they can be actioned upon.